Kris: Symbolism

 Gusti Ngurah Ketut Djelantik, Lord of Buleleng, Bali (c.
 1870), wore kris as a symbol of power and authority.

 Throughout the archipelago, the kris is a symbol of heroism, martial prowess, power and authority.
-As a cultural symbol, the meticulously decorated kris represent refinement, art and beauty, as the pride and prized possession for its owner; however, as a weapon it is associated with violence, death and bloodshed.
+As a cultural symbol, the meticulously decorated kris represents refinement, art, and beauty, as the pride and prized possession for its owner; however, as a weapon it is associated with violence, death and bloodshed.
 Probably for this reason, although the kris is widespread in Javanese culture, it is not used to symbolise Javanese culture or royalty, as Javanese tradition promotes harmony and discourages direct confrontation (hence the absence of knives on Indonesian dinner tables).
 This is also why the Javanese traditionally wear the kris on their back, to symbolize violence as the last resort.
-Balinese and Sundanese also wearing kris on their back.
-However, in other parts of archipelago, from Sumatra to the Malay Peninsula and to Sulawesi, the kris is worn on the front or left side on the hip.
+Balinese and Sundanese also wear the kris on their back.
+However, in other parts of the archipelago, from Sumatra to the Malay Peninsula and to Sulawesi, the kris is worn on the front or left side on the hip.

-The kris is depicted on different flags, emblems, coats and logos such as those of the Aceh Sultanate Mataram Sultanate, Riau Islands Province, Terengganu and Selangor.
-The former emblem of Siam uses the kris to represent the southern territories.
+The kris is depicted on different flags, emblems, coats, and logos such as those of the Aceh Sultanate Mataram Sultanate, Riau Islands Province, Terengganu and Selangor.
+The former emblem of Siam used the kris to represent the southern territories.
 It can also be seen on an obverse copper-zinc-tin RM1 coin with a songket pattern in the background.
 The Malaya and British Borneo dollar 1 cent coin of 1962 also depicted a pair of crossed kris.

-In the British colonies of future Federation of Malaya, the kris has become a symbol of early Malay nationalism (see Malaya's proposed flag designs); especially of the ethno-majoritarian right-wing ketuanan Melayu strain decades on post-independence; it is incorporated into theSang Saka Bangsa, party flag of United Malays National Organisation once dominant in Malaysian politics.
+In the British colonies of future Federation of Malaya, the kris has become a symbol of early Malay nationalism (see Malaya's proposed flag designs); especially of the ethno-majoritarian right-wing ketuanan Melayu strain decades on post-independence; it is incorporated into the Sang Saka Bangsa, party flag of United Malays National Organisation, once dominant in Malaysian politics.

 In the Philippines, the kalis, a larger sword variant of the kris, is a symbol of Moro and southern Filipino culture, and a resistance to Spanish rule and influence.
 It is incorporated into the flags of the Moro National Liberation Front and the Moro Islamic Liberation Front.
 It has also been incorporated into the flag of Bangsamoro Autonomous Region in Muslim Mindanao, historical flags of the Sultanate of Sulu, as well as the emblem of the Cotabato Province.